dandavies23/xml-blog-parse/README.md

 Another blue button should appear to click: _Open Browser_.

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.
+To run a backend Python file, type `python3 run.py`

 A blue button should appear to click: _Make Public_,